vigetlabs/wordpress-site-starter/README.md

 Start local server
 `ddev start`

+TODO add more info here once we have the full setup completed.

 *We may want to use our Viget plugin to have this be in the CLI*
 1. Open a browser and navigate to [local site](https://wpstarter.ddev.site).
 2. Select English as the language.